mercadona/rele/docs/api/settings.rst

 and after your callbacks are executed.
 If this is left out, it is highly probable that your database will run out of connections in your connection pool.

+The LoggingMiddleware will take care of logging subscription information before and after the callback is executed.
+The subscription message is only logged when an exception was raised while processing it.
+If you would like to log this message in every case, you should create a middleware of your own.

 ``SUB_PREFIX``
 ------------------